 Peach Salsa

+This salsa/chutney makes quick work of a glut of fresh peaches, turning them into a bright delight that complements all kinds of dishes.
 Peaches have lots of fiber and vitamins, and the herbs & spices bring their own nutrients to the party.
-A sweet, tangy, spicy condiment like this — homemade, with zero additives — tastes better than store-bought and can transform even the most austere grain bowl into something delightful.
+A sweet, tangy, spicy homemade condiment tastes better than store-bought and can transform even the most austere grain bowl into something delightful.

 Note: If you can’t find lemon basil, use regular basil.